davidralphlewis/binaryephemera/_notes/Now.md

 ## Playing

-- *Disco Elysium*.
-So good, a noir with deeply complex characters and situations, all told in dialogue.
+- *Baldurs Gate III* - Rich, complex and full of choice, this game is closest to tabletop [[Dungeons-and-Dragons]] I've found.

 *Part of the <a href="https://nownownow.com/about" >Now page</a> movement*